stnolting/neo430/README.md

 > S. Nolting, "The NEO430 Processor", github.com/stnolting/neo430

-## Proprietary and Legal Notice
+## Disclaimer, Proprietary and Legal Notice

-This is a private/hobby project released under the LGPL-3.0 license.
+This is a hobby project released under the LGPL-3.0 license.
 No copyright infringement intended.

+This project is not affiliated with or endorsed by the Open Source Initiative (https://www.oshwa.org / https://opensource.org).

 This source file may be used and distributed without restriction provided that this copyright statement is not removed from the file and that any derivative work contains the original